 A Family Affair

 Certainly, the Clauses know this territory well.
 Grandpa John Claus first started operating on this land along the Chitna River in the 1960s, and in 1982, his son Paul and Paul’s new bride Donna made the lodge their permanent home.
 Paul and Donna raised their three kids here while also cultivating the whole family’s deep knowledge of the terrain.
-(Daughter Ellie is now the general manager and son Jay is an integral member of the lodge pilots along with Ellie’s husband Ben.
-The youngest, Logan, is currently working on her own pilots license.)
-The rest of the staff, too, are longtime Alaskans, all enthusiastic to share their love of this corner of wilderness.
+Daughters Ellie and Logan now manage the lodge.
+The rest of the staff are all enthusiastic to share their love of this corner of wilderness.

 That said, there is no “roughing it” at Ultima Thule.
 Every detail is well thought out, from handcrafted furniture, the sheepskin rugs and the extensive collection of Alaskan art and artifacts.
-Your stay is all-inclusive so your private cabin, meals, flights and all the guided activities are part of the package.
-They’ll even provide much of the specialized gear—from fishing gear to crampons and ice axes— needed for your adventures.
+Your stay is all-inclusive so your private cabin, meals, flights, and all the guided activities are part of the package.
 Before you come, they’ll also send you a suggested list of items to pack so you’ll be well outfitted during your stay.

 Home-Grown, Gourmet Cuisine

-When you return from your adventures each day, you’ll be treated to a hearty Alaskan meal prepared by Donna, paired with an international wine or Alaskan ales.
-Donna prides herself on using locally harvested fish and game and combining them with organic greens and fresh herbs from the lodge’s extensive garden (home gardeners will want to check out the Claus’ rich soil).
-She also happily accommodates specific food requests and kosher preparations.
-Over dinner—always with the hosts and guides— you’ll hear plenty of tales, such as trips that Paul and Donna have taken in their SuperCub, the “Legend of Paul Drazenovich,” or when Paul himself got stuck in a tent for 16 days during an intense storm.
+When you return from your adventures each day, you’ll be treated to a healthy, hearty Alaskan dinner.
+The Lodge prides itself on using locally harvested fish and game and combining them with their homegrown vegetables and fresh herbs from the lodge’s extensive gardens and greenhouses (home gardeners will want to check out the Claus’ rich soil).
+Over dinner— with the hosts and guides— you’ll hear plenty of tales, such as trips that the Clauses have taken in their SuperCub, the “Legend of Paul Drazenovich,” or when Paul himself got stuck in a tent for 16 days during an intense storm.
 After dinner, you can retire to your cabin and slide between your high-thread-count sheets, or head to the lodge’s luxurious Alaskan sauna to relax before the next day’s adventures.